Written in Blood (novel)

-Written in Blood is a crime novel by English author Caroline Graham, first published by Headline in 1992.
+Written in Blood is a crime novel by English author Caroline Graham, first published by Headline in 1994.
 The story follows Chief Inspector Tom Barnaby as he investigates the murder of a retired civil servant.
 It is the fourth volume in Graham's Chief Inspector Barnaby series, preceded by Death in Disguise and followed by Faithful unto Death.
 It has been adapted into an episode in ITV drama Midsomer Murders.

 Plot summary

-The Midsomer Worthy Writer's Circle, a group of amateur novelists, invite celebrated author Max Jennings along as a special guest.
-However, host Gerald Hadleigh is vehemently opposed to the idea but refuses to explain why, so he is promptly overruled by his peers.
+The Midsomer Worthy Writer's Circle, a group of amateur novelists, invite celebrated author Max Jennings as a special guest.
+Host Gerald Hadleigh vehemently opposes the idea but refuses to explain why, so he is promptly overruled by his peers.
 After the somewhat uncomfortable event, Hadleigh's companion Rex St. John is tricked into departing, leaving Hadleigh alone with Jennings.
 The next morning Gerald is found savagely murdered with a candlestick, his corpse stripped and all his clothes stolen, with no sign of Max.